MforMubashshera/mformubashshera/README.md

 ## Bio

 I am currently volunteering as a child safeguarding compliance strategist at EWB-SWE.
-I am on a study break from the gradute program in data science at Uppsala University and obtained a bachelor's degree from BRAC University.
+I am on a study break from the graduate program in data science at Uppsala University and obtained a bachelor's degree from BRAC University.

 ## Projects